PirateOTC/JUVR/README.md

 #### VERY IMPORTANT UPDATE, MALWARE FOUND IN com.unity.modules.vr, DO NOT USE ANY PRE BUILT VERSIONS OF THIS PROGRAM AND REMOVE THIS BEFORE BUILDING

+#### Honestly the code i made is pretty shit, id reccomend forking it and optimising it before use

 #### Arcade accurate controller too expensive?
 Try this!

 Requirements: